 Once they’re stable, they begin therapy in a rehab program.
 The optimal scenario is a long-term program that lasts as long as the teens need help.
 A treatment plan could include a month-long residential program and then a two-month outpatient program.
 If they need it, they could receive medication-assisted treatment during rehab.

 The therapies that teens participate in address their problematic behaviors.
 They also teach healthy ways of managing emotions and processing information.
 Teens also learn coping skills to avoid relapse.
-Some examples of therapies in rehab include art, family, one-on-one, group, music, and equine therapies.
+Some examples of therapies in rehab include art, family, one-on-one, group, and music therapy.

 After outpatient rehab, opioid addiction treatment doesn’t end.
 It’s important for teens to keep getting support, whether it’s through sober living programs or from self-help groups.
 Private therapy is also a good option.